isomerpages/pmo-stratgroup/media-centre/parliamentary-replies/_posts/2019-09-02-parliamentary-reply-by-SM-Teo-Chee-Hean-on-creating-honorary-citizenship-for-those-who-have-invested-in-Singapore-and-created-quality-jobs-for-Singaporeans.md

 ---
 layout: post
-title:  "Parliamentary reply by SM Teo Chee Hean on creating honorary citizenship for those who have invested in Singapore and created quality jobs for Singaporeans"
+title: 'Parliamentary reply by SM Teo Chee Hean on creating honorary citizenship for those who have invested in Singapore and created quality jobs for Singaporeans'
-date:   2019-09-02
+date: 2019-09-02T00:00:00.000Z
-permalink: "/media-centre/parliamentary-replies/parliamentary-reply-by-SM-Teo-Chee-Hean-on-creating-honorary-citizenship-for-those-who-have-invested-in-Singapore-and-created-quality-jobs-for-Singaporeans"
+permalink: /media-centre/parliamentary-replies/parliamentary-reply-by-SM-Teo-Chee-Hean-on-creating-honorary-citizenship-for-those-who-have-invested-in-Singapore-and-created-quality-jobs-for-Singaporeans

 ---

 **THIRTEENTH PARLIAMENT OF SINGAPORE
 WRITTEN ANSWER